There’s actually plenty to hear in the US’s largest “Quiet Zone”

 Eastern West Virginia is home to the nation’s largest “quiet zone.”

 When was the last time you heard only the rustle of the breeze in the leaves, the crackle of the campfire, the drizzle of raindrops or the call of birds and animals?
 You can hear all these sounds and more in the quiet zone, which really isn’t so quiet once you start listening.
+Major publications like Thrillist and Travel + Leisure recognized this for being one of the quietest places in the country.

 The Quiet Zone was enacted to reduce radio wave interference for the Green Bank Telescope.
 Almost 500 feet tall and weighing in at about 17 million pounds, it’s one of the largest objects on the earth.
 The Green Bank Telescope picks up radio transmissions from outer space, and even the tiniest interference can make it impossible to decipher what those radio waves from space mean.
 No cell phones and no wi-fi make this part of West Virginia truly unique in the modern world.